ALBUM: Evan Watts January 2025 9-Day Photo Workshop January 5th – January 13th, 2025

 To learn more about Evan, and the entire Yellowstone Wild Team check out our About Uspage.

-We’re excited to be offering three immersive Yellowstone Photography Workshops for Winter 2026.
+We’re excited to be offering four immersive Yellowstone Photography Workshops for Winter 2026.
 Each workshop will focus on encouraging all levels of photographers to hone their visual storytelling skills through one-on-one instruction with a local professional photographer.

 2026 Yellowstone Photography Workshops